decretist/Dissertation/Chapter2/chapter2.md

 distinctions.[@winroth_making_2000, 5] That *de Consecratione* is
-a very late addition to the *Decretum* is not in doubt---it is absent from all first-recension manuscripts, nor was it included in the earliest manuscripts of the more widely-circulated second-recension version, as indicated by glosses found in the Gt, Pf, and Tr manuscripts describing Gratian's work as "principally divided into two parts."[^55]
+a very late addition to the *Decretum* is not in doubt---it is absent from all first-recension manuscripts, nor was it included in the earliest manuscripts of the more widely-circulated second recension, as indicated by glosses found in Ghent (Gt), Paris (Pf), and Trier (Tr) manuscripts describing Gratian's work as "principally divided into two parts."[^55]

 ### Distinctions